-Proposing ‘interventions’ and solutions: Once the group has developed a good visual overview of the problem within the socio-technical system context (resembling the Geels diagram), they should begin to identify ‘leverage points’ within the system where proposed solutions would have the greatest potential for change — solving for the problem (we say solving for the problem because their is single solution that will solve it).
+Proposing ‘interventions’ and solutions: Once the team has developed a good visual overview of the problem within the socio-technical system context (resembling the Geels diagram), begin to identify ‘leverage points’ within the system where proposed solutions would have the greatest potential for change — solving for the problem (we say solving for the problem because their is no single solution that will solve it).
 It might be easiest to begin at the level of the niche.
 What new projects or solutions could be proposed, protected and developed at the regime level?
+Do they address stakeholder concerns/hopes?
 What is occurring at the landscape and regime level that would enable or prohibit these proposed solutions?
 Is it possible to introduce interventions at all three levels simultaneously that reinforce each other (feedback) to impact the problem more significantly?
 What are existing projects, solutions, policies, norms etc. that can be leveraged for greater impact? (sometimes projects that may seem unrelated, when linked, can become powerful collective leverage points for change).
 Within this context, ‘leverage’ might mean connecting new and existing solutions, amplifying some, or in other cases, ‘dampening’ or eliminating them altogether.
 Remember Meadows’ concept of positive and negative feedback loops and the ways in which they can drive change within a system.

 At this stage, simply discuss what ‘types’ of projects might help address the problem and note them on the diagram as well as existing projects and initiatives related to the problem.
 Existing and potential solutions will likely exist at all three levels within the socio-technical system and will involve action in many areas (economic, technological, political, infrastructural and social; i.e. changing mindsets, cultural norms and everyday practices).
 Once existing and proposed solutions are indicated on the diagram, the group should discuss which of these have the potential to trigger the greatest degree of change in the system and how they might be connected for greater leverage.
 For instance, conceiving a new policy aimed at water conservation could be reinforced by projects aimed at educating citizens about water use and providing them with information and initiatives that encourage them to change their mindsets about water use and support behaviors aimed at conserving water.
 Try to identify as many intervention points as possible in the system and identify what type of solution would best be situated there.